Christianalamassi/Vet-Tiere/README.md

 website was made for real life simulation, although the vet doesn&#39;t exist in real life.
 The web site was developed using HTML, CSS, JS, Python &quot;Django&quot; and data are stored in an Elephant SQL database.
-The project can be accessed through this link [Vet Tier](https://ppfour-633113337389.herokuapp.com/).
+The project can be accessed through this link [Vet Tiere](https://ppfour-633113337389.herokuapp.com/).

 ## Features

- Some elements appear on all of the pages of the website, like navbar, background and the footer.
+ Some elements appear on all of the pages of the website, like navbar and the footer.

 - Navbar
     - The navigation is fixed at the top of the page and esay to use.
 It includs three buttons "Home","About-us" and either "log out" when the user logged out or "log in" when the user logged in.